Skip to main content

 Tried: Pasting the ROPgadget chain bytes directly without prepending the OFFSET padding bytes.

-Without the padding, your payload starts overwriting the buffer from the very first byte, so the chain addresses land somewhere inside the buffer rather than at the saved return address.
-The binary returns to whatever happened to be in EIP (original return target) and the chain never executes.
-The padding bridges from the start of the buffer to the exact location of the saved return address on the stack.
+Without the padding, the payload starts overwriting from the buffer's first byte, so the chain addresses land inside the buffer rather than on the saved return address.
+The binary returns to its original target and the chain never runs.
+The padding bridges from the start of the buffer to exactly where the saved return address sits.

 Tried: Using p.sendline(payload) against localhost with process('./vuln') to test before targeting the remote, but seeing the shell close immediately.